 The LCD panel displays the standard Start-up menu as shown below.
-The LCD displays up to thirty-two (32) characters of information displays, providing important feedback to system users, i.e., system messages, status information, trouble conditions, or input changes.
-The LCD also provides access to the Main Menu for daily system operations and specific programming functions (refer to "Section 5: Programming - Menu Functions" for details on these topics).
+The LCD displays up to 160 characters of information, providing important feedback to system users, i.e., system messages, status information, trouble conditions, or input changes.
+It also provides access to the Main Menu for daily system operations and specific programming functions (refer to "Section 5: Programming - Menu Functions" for details on these topics).

-Figure 54.
+Figure 65.
 LCD Start-Up Screen